sysown/proxysql/doc/admin_tables.md

 * `user` - the user with which the MySQL client connected to ProxySQL in order to execute this query
 * `db` - the schema currently selected
 * `cli_host`, `cli_port` - the (host, port) pair of the TCP connection between the MySQL client and ProxySQL
-* `hostgroup` - the currenct hostgroup.
+* `hostgroup` - the current hostgroup.
 If a query being processed, this is the hostgroup towards which the query was or will be routed, or the default hostgroup.
 The routing is done by default in terms of the default destination hostgroup for the username with which the MySQL client connected to ProxySQL (based on `mysql_users` table, but it can be modified on a per-query basis by using the query rules in `mysql_query_rules`
-* `l_srv_host`, `l_srv_port` - the local (host, part) pair of the TCP connection between ProxySQL and the backend MySQL server from the current hostgroup
+* `l_srv_host`, `l_srv_port` - the local (host, port) pair of the TCP connection between ProxySQL and the backend MySQL server from the current hostgroup
 * `srv_host`, `srv_port` - the (host, port) pair on which the backend MySQL server is listening for TCP connections
 * `command` - the type of MySQL query being executed (the MySQL command verb)
 * `time_ms` - the time in millisecond for which the query has been in the specified command state so far
 * `info` - the actual query being executed

-Please note that this is just a snapshot in time of the actual MySQL queries being ran.
+Please note that this is just a snapshot in time of the actual MySQL queries being run.
 There is no guarantee that the same queries will be running a fraction of a second later.
-Here is how the results look like:
+Here is what the results look like:

 ```sql
 mysql> select * from stats_mysql_processlist;